telekom/oscake-documentation/docs/running-ort.md

 A directory `tdosca-tc05-simplhw` containing the requested source code is created.

-If you want to exclude some packages copy the file [.ort.yml](./examples/.ort.yml) to `[workingDirectory]/tdosca-tc05-simplhw/input-sources`
+If you want to exclude some packages copy the file [.ort.yml](./examples/.ort.yml) into the directory `[workingDirectory]/tdosca-tc05-simplhw/input-sources`

 ### Analyzer
 Go to the installation directory of your ORT instance and run the following command